cristian-tamblay/Tarea1Redes/README.md

 The list can handle pairs URL IP, or URL forbidden, just as shown in Filters.txt provided.

 If the URL is forbidden, no IP will be shown in dig and a beautiful warning: Warning: Message parser reports malformed message packet.
+On the server side, a Forbidden Request! will be printed.
 If the URL has a filtered IP and multiple answers, only the first one will be filtered (intended)
 ## Contact